 - i.
-To augment e-Commerce industry's growth to make it one of the key drivers of Pakistan's economy. - ii.
-To provide a single interface to e-Commerce enterprises through a single window hub and National e-Commerce Council for review and implementation of Policy. - iii.
-To streamline laws and regulatory framework for e-Commerce businesses in Pakistan both inland and cross border keeping in view the ever-changing e-Business dynamics. - iv.
-To contribute achieving higher export growth through enhanced activities from e-Commerce platforms. - v.
-To promote small e-businesses and create employment opportunities through digital connectivity for empowering youth, especially in remote areas by raising awareness, training and financing. - vi.
-To provide an efficient e-Payment infrastructure that allows for smooth and quick local and cross border transactions by issuing rules, regulations and guidelines.
+To augment e-commerce industry's growth to make it one of the key drivers of Pakistan's economy. - ii.
+To provide a single interface to E-Commerce enterprises through a single window hub and a National E commerce Council for review and implementation of Policy - iii.
+To streamline laws and regulatory framework for e-commerce businesses in Pakistan both inland and cross border keeping in view the ever changing ebusiness dynamics - iv.
+To contribute achieving higher export growth through enhanced activities from ecommerce platforms. - v.
+To promote small e-businesses and create employment opportunities through digital connectivity for empowering youth, especially in remote areas by raising awareness, training and financing

-- vii.
-To create enabling environment for e-businesses to operate and flourish by addressing challenges and gaps more specifically related to legal systems, taxation structures and digital infrastructure. - viii.
-To create such an e-Commerce ecosystem, which is responsive to consumers' interests including dispute resolution. - ix.
+- vi.
+To provide an efficient e-payment infrastructure that allows for smooth and quick local and cross border transactions by issuing rules, regulations and guidelines. - vii.
+To ensure data sovereignty/ownership and data localization as a valuable resource for development planning and national security.
+PECA to monitor and enforce guidelines. - viii.
+To create enabling environment for e-businesses to operate and flourish by addressing challenges and gaps more specifically related to legal systems, taxation structures, digital infrastructure. - ix.
+To create such an e-commerce ecosystem, which is responsive to consumers' interests including dispute resolution - x.
 To ensure transparency and accountability in digital industry.